 N. Annual Evaluations.
 Every academic year, each student must engage in the department's Annual Evaluation System, a formal mechanism by which Advisory Committees provide constructive feedback to student on their degree progress and academic standing.
 Evaluation forms and instructions will be provided as needed.
-The student prepares a Progress Portfolio comprising a Self-Evaluation Form, a Student Activities Report, and a Research Update, and submits them to the Graduate Coordinator for distribution to the student's Advisory Committee.
+The student prepares a Progress Portfolio comprising a Self-Evaluation Form, a Student Activities Report, and a Research Update, and submits their evaluation to the Chemistry Graduate Program CANVAS page.
 The student's Research Director then prepares a faculty evaluation in consultation with the student's Advisory Committee.
 The Graduate Education Committee reviews these forms to ensure a fair and equitable assignment of overall performance ratings.